 The bibliography is not; an essay, or, a typical annotated bibliography where the annotations are summaries of the sources.

 Plagiarism is not permitted at Ohlone.
 Do not copy and paste.
 The evaluations must be in your own words.

 The bibliography is graded as follows:

-There is an example annotated bibliography on the course home page.
+There is an example bibliography on the course home page.